asokraju/nanoGPT_/jobs/readme.md

 - **Variables**: The script defines variables for all the important directories and S3 paths.
 - **Sync Operations**: Uses `aws s3 sync` commands to synchronize code and data from S3 to the appropriate local directories.
 - **Training Execution**: Points the training script to the correct data and output directories.
-- **Checkpointing**: Saves checkpoints to both the output directory and the persistent storage directory.
+- **Checkpoint Handling**: Downloads checkpoints from S3 to resume training if available.
-- **Periodic Syncing**: The background process ensures that checkpoints in the persistent storage are periodically synced to S3.
+- **Periodic Syncing**: The background process ensures that outputs and checkpoints in the `out` directory are periodically synced to S3.
-- **Final Syncing**: After training, the script syncs the output directory back to S3, including logs and checkpoints.
+- **Final Syncing**: After training, the script syncs the `out` directory back to S3, including logs and checkpoints.

 Below is the complete `script.sh` file with comments explaining each section.